 Even with a myriad of colors, the chances of stumbling into good an eye-pleasing color by mixing two or more together are very slim.

 To help make a good color selection or arrangement, the situations when two colors are in a harmonious combination have been split into six color categories or schemes.
 They are: Monochromatic, Analogous, Complementary, Split Complementary, Triadic and Tetradic.

-In this post, we will take a look at each, and highlight some effective examples of there use within web design.
+In this post, we will take a look at each and highlight some effective examples of their use within web design.

 1. Monochromatic Color Harmony

-A Monochromatic Color Harmony or Scheme: Using monochromatic harmony expresses unity and instills elegance, while at the same time is neither powerful or bold enough to to allow you to focus on any particular aspect of the design (due to its lack of color contrast).
+A Monochromatic Color Harmony or Scheme: Using monochromatic harmony expresses unity and instills elegance while at the same time is neither powerful nor bold enough to allow you to focus on any particular aspect of the design (due to its lack of color contrast).

 Here are some beautiful examples of Monochromatic Color Schemes within web design:

 Analogous color schemes are made up of colors that are directly next to each other on the 12-point color wheel.

 An Analogous Color Harmony or Scheme: Compared with the monochromatic scheme (above), the analogous offers more nuances but suffers from the same defect – a lack of color contrast.